 Object-Z is a programming language created in 1991.
 Object-Z is an object-oriented extension to the Z notation developed at the University of Queensland, Australia.
 Object-Z extends Z by the addition of language constructs resembling the object-oriented paradigm, most notably, classes.
 Other object-oriented notions such as polymorphism and inheritance are also supported.
 Read more on Wikipedia...

 - See also: z-notation, zpp

-- I have 24 facts about Object-Z. what would you like to know? email me and let me know how I can help.
+- Have a question about Object-Z not answered here?
+Email me and let me know how I can help.

 Last updated January 15th, 2020